infinitycube/gravatar/README.md

     import {GravatarModule} from '@infinitycube/gravatar';

 ### 2. Declare Gravatar in module
-In the declarations inside @NgModule imports, add GravatarModule.
+In the imports inside @NgModule decoration, add GravatarModule.

     @NgModule({
         declarations: [